 The negotiations of the Anishinabek Education Agreement is now complete as is the Ratification process.

 Ratification is one of the most important steps in the process of Canada recognizing the Anishinabek Nation member First Nations’ jurisdiction over education.

 The Anishinabek Nation and Canada negotiated a ratification process for the Anishinabek Nation Education Agreement (ANEA).
 Canada has agreed to pay for the costs of ratification.

 Thirty-nine (39) member First Nations in the Anishinabek Territory are eligible to ratify the Education Agreement.
 The Anishinabek Territory stretches throughout the province of Ontario from Ottawa in the east, to Sarnia in the south, and to Lake Nipigon and Thunder Bay in the north.

-There are approximately 37,000 eligible voters that can participate in the ratification of the Education Agreement.
+There were approximately 37,000 eligible voters that participated in the ratification of the Education Agreement.

-To ensure that each eligible voter is provided with the opportunity to vote, a ratification communications campaign will include the following objectives:
+To ensure that each eligible voter was provided with the opportunity to vote, a ratification communications campaign included the following objectives:

 - Building First Nation leadership and eligible voter awareness and knowledge of the education agreement and the proposed Anishinabek Education System;

 - Building awareness of the voting opportunities and process;

 - Compiling, communicating and analyzing the ratification vote results;